-Public and private foundations are two types of charities that must be established either as a corporation or a trust, and registered by the Canada Revenue Agency (CRA).
+Public and private foundations are two types of charities that must be established as corporations or trusts, a regulatory requirement that ensures their legal and financial accountability, and registered with the Canada Revenue Agency (CRA), a process that provides them with the necessary tax-exempt status.

 Public Foundation

-· More than 50% of the people who make up the board of directors or trustees are independent from each other or operate at arm’s length.
+· More than 50% of the people who make up the board of directors or trustees are independent of each other or operate at arm's length.

 · It is not permissible for more than 50% of a public foundation's funding to come from one donor or a group of people who do not operate at arm’s length.
 The organization typically receives its funds from a variety of sources.

-· Allocates more than 50% of its disbursements every year to other qualified charities.
+· Allocates over 50% of its annual disbursements to other qualified charities.

 Private Foundation